 A key element of the field test was providing ADVANCE in-vehicle systems for use by volunteer drivers in their routine, local trip-making.
 A major challenge in the implementation of this test was recruiting volunteer drivers to utilize the system.
 The ADVANCE recruitment effort was designed to fill this need, to attract, select, and train sufficient drivers to meet test quotas.
 The sample of drivers needed to meet certain research and risk management criteria, to be of sufficient size, and, since ADVANCE was partially publicly-funded and thus subject to public scrutiny, to be the result of an unbiased process.
-The recruitment effort was originally designed to meet a quota of drivers from 3,000-5,000 households using their own vehicles for periods up to two years.
+The recruitment effort was originally designed to two years.
 This presented a large and complex recruiting challenge.
 Ultimately, ADVANCE adopted a Targeted Deployment scheme, under which approximately 80 households used the test vehicles.
 Still, many elements of the original recruitment process design were utilized under the Targeted Deployment.
-This effectively became a large prototype test of the original recruitmentplans.
+This effectively became a large prototype test of the original recruitment plans.
 As such, the resulting experience offers useful guidelines for the design of future Intelligent Transportation Systems (ITS) field tests using volunteer drivers.